ZackOcall/customer-cakery/README.md

 **Cost Approach**

-* Transparent about the cost of designs before enquiring.
+* Transparent about the cost of designs(£14.99) before enquiring.
 * Push the free aspect of enquiring.
+* Table of content to explain base cost ideas.

 ## Structure